jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Upgrade

-And that puts Left/Right and the era of mass-production in context.
-Together, they brought us up from poverty.
-Yet, like everything in the game of civilization, it wasn't supposed to last forever.
+We went through the above to put Left/Right and mass-production in context.
+Together, this philosophy and economic policy brought us from poverty.
+Yet, like everything in the game of civilization, the Industrial Age player god wasn't supposed to last forever.

-Technological evolutions means we must upgrade our politics and economics too.
-Enter the Internet age.
+As we already know, technological evolution requires us to keep upgrading politics and economics.
+It was true for the Industrial Age, and it's true for the Internet Age too.

+So we need to upgrade to an economic policy of digital mass-collaboration.

-In fact, the Internet Age seeded itself a long time ago.
+It's a good thing that, just like the steam engine was invented prior to mass-production officially starting, internet age technology seeded itself a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
 At the same time, writers like H.G.
-Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.
+Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers powered the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
-Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became actual products on store shelves.
+Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology left the research labs, and became actual products on store shelves.

 Here started the Internet Age.
 And it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
 One modern person easily has all these capabilities at her disposal.
-An Internet Age person can be very self-sufficient.
+With only a few pieces of digital equipment an modern person can be very self-sufficient.

-Digital devices thus enable a new economic policy, one that fosters not a ceaseless competition like in the Industrial Age, but digital collaboration.
-We can readily share and contribute to each other's work to our mutual benefit, because, as already discussed, digital property never spoils and it can be accessed from anywhere.
+Digital devices thus enable a new economic policy, one that increases economic production by not fostering ceaseless competition like in the Industrial Age, but continual collaboration.
+With digital mass-collaboration we can easily share and contribute to each other's work to our mutual benefit.
+This is because, as already discussed, digital property never spoils and it can be accessed from anywhere.

 There's good reason for everyone to collaborate.
 Working online saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 With modern technology racing to mass-produce encyclopedias, lectures, or apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

 Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you can design on a computer.
+And, with each online auto parts supply store, and how-to install new brakepads video, that modern person can be more self-sufficient.

 You can already see this new economy already forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, WhatsApp, and Quora integrate so easily into our lives.

+If the era of mass-production was about spreading industrialation across the world with "greed is good", digital mass-collabroation motto could be "local need, solved by local greed".

 Mass-collaboration is today's big picture, the basic principle of the Internet Age's economics.
 The people who understand this best are the open-source community.